ramblin-dev/django-andablog/docs/install-usage.rst

     pip install -e git+https://github.com/WimpyAnalytics/django-andablog.git#egg=django-andablog

 The master branch can generally be considered bug free though newer features may be a little half baked.
+For more information `see the official Python package installation tutorial <https://packaging.python.org/en/latest/installing.html>`_.

 Django Settings
 ---------------